remix-run/examples/mux-video/README.md

 ### Consider webhooks

 In this example, we poll the Mux API to see if our asset is ready.
 In production, you'll likely have a database where you can store the `upload.id` and `asset.id`, and you can use [Mux Webhooks](https://docs.mux.com/guides/listen-for-webhooks) to get notified when your upload is complete, and when your asset is ready.

+See [`app/routes/mux.webhook.ts`](app/routes/mux.webhook.ts) for an example of how you might handle a Mux webhook.